sal2012/Analyzing-Resistance-in-Microbiomes-from-different-Diets/README.md

 ## Running the Analysis
 1. Clone the repository.
-2. Open the final_presentation.Rmd file in RStudio.
+2. Open the R_markdown.Rmd file in RStudio.
 3. Click "Knit" to generate the HTML document, which will execute all R code chunks and compile the analysis results.

 ## Visualizations